 For these reasons, you’ll need to focus your efforts on maximizing dorm room storage space in your small little corner of the campus.

 This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-Luckily, there’s some uber-awesome organizing and storage tools out there to assist you in taking advantage of every square foot of real estate within your dorm space.
+Luckily, there are some uber-awesome organizing and storage tools out there to assist you in taking advantage of every square foot of real estate within your dorm space.
 These tools work like magic to help you find storage space you didn’t realize you had in unexpected places, such as:

 1. Rolling Drawer Cart: One area that you may not have considered when hunting for additional storage space is the area under your desk.
 Use a rolling drawer cart to store everything from office supplies, electronics, to food.
 Simply roll it out and slide it over temporarily when you are seated at your desk.
 Sterilite 3-Drawer Wide White Cart

-2. Desk Hutch: An add-on desk hutch (specifically sized for a dorm desk) takes advantage of vertical space above your desk, without the need to fasten something to the wall (which is typically prohibited).
-It provides a place to house your text books, notebooks, etc. without sacrificing work space on your desk surface.
-Classic Dorm Desk Bookshelf
+2. Desk Bookshelf: An add-on desk hutch (specifically sized for a dorm desk) takes advantage of vertical space above your desk, without the need to fasten something to the wall (which is typically prohibited).
+It provides a place to house your textbooks, notebooks, etc. without sacrificing workspace on your desk surface.
+The College Cube Desk Bookshelf

 3. Desk Chair Storage Pocket: When space is at a premium, you need to “think vertical” and store items in creative ways.
 For example, using a chair storage pocket takes advantage of the “dead space” on the back of your desk chair, which can be used to store small items such as notebooks, pens/pencils, and electronic devices.
 Aussie Pouch Chair Pocket